-Details of the Company's share capital and warrants are given in Note 10 .
+Details of the Company's share capital and warrants are given in Note 10.
 There are no restrictions on transfer or limitations on the holding of the ordinary shares.
 None of the shares carry any special rights with regard to the control of the Company.
 There are no known arrangements under which the financial rights are held by a person other than the holder and no known agreements or restrictions on share transfers and voting rights.
 As far as the Company is aware there are no persons with significant direct or indirect holdings other than the directors and other significant shareholders as shown on pages 10 and 14.
 The provisions covering the appointment and replacement of directors are contained in the Company's articles, any changes to which require shareholder approval.
 There are no significant agreements to which the Company is party that take effect, alter or terminate upon a change of control following a takeover bid and no agreements for compensation for loss of office or employment that become effective as a result of such a bid.

-Requirements of the Listing Rules
+Requirements of the Aquis Growth Market Access Rules

-Listing Rule 9.8.4 requires the Company to include certain information in a single identifiable section of the Annual Report or a cross reference table indicating where the information is set out.
-The Directors confirm that there are no disclosures required in relation to Listing Rule 9.8.4.
+The Aquis Growth Market Access Rules require the Company to include certain information in a single identifiable section of the Annual Report or a cross reference table indicating where the information is set out.
+The Directors confirm that there are no disclosures required in relation to the Aquis Growth Market Access Rules.